Colonel William Borthwick of Johnstonburn1

 Colonel William Borthwick of Johnstonburn was baptised on 8 February 1666.1 He was the son of Major William Borthwick of Johnstonburn and Marion Moorhead.1 He married Jean Ker, daughter of Robert Ker.1 He died on 23 May 1706 [O.S.
 12 May 1706] at age 40, killed in action, without issue.1

-Colonel William Borthwick of Johnstonburn succeeded to the title of 11th Lord Borthwick [S., 1452] between 1687 and 1690, although he never claimed the title.1 He gained the rank of Captain in 1689 in the service of the Cameronian Regiment.1 He gained the rank of Colonel in the service of the British Army.1 He lived at Soltray, Scotland.1 He lived at Johnstonburn, Scotland.1 He fought in the Battle of Ramilles on 23 May 1706 [O.S.
+He succeeded as the 11th Lord Borthwick [S., 1452] between 1687 and 1690, although he never claimed the title.1 He gained the rank of Captain in 1689 in the Cameronian Regiment.1 He gained the rank of Colonel in the British Army.1 He lived at Soltray, ScotlandG.1 He lived at Johnstonburn, ScotlandG.1 He fought in the Battle of Ramilles on 23 May 1706 [O.S.
 12 May 1706].1

 Citations